Information science: Philosophy of information

 Philosophy of information studies conceptual issues arising at the intersection of psychology, computer science, information technology, and philosophy.
 It includes the investigation of the conceptual nature and basic principles of information, including its dynamics, utilisation and sciences, as well as the elaboration and application of information-theoretic and computational methodologies to its philosophical problems.
+Robert Hammarberg pointed out that there is no coherent distinction between information and data: "an Information Processing System (IPS) cannot process data except in terms of whatever representational language is inherent to it, [so] data could not even be apprehended by an IPS without becoming representational in nature, and thus losing their status of being raw, brute, facts."

 Ontology

 In science and information science, an ontology formally represents knowledge as a set of concepts within a domain, and the relationships between those concepts.
 It can be used to reason about the entities within that domain and may be used to describe the domain.